 - Lose excess weight.

-treatments have not worked.
-There are many types of surgery that can correct a tracking problem.
+treatments haven't worked.
+There are several types of surgery that can correct a tracking problem.
 You and your

 doctor can decide which surgery is best for you.

-pain.
-Avoid activity that overloads and overuses the knee.
-Stretch your legs
+- Avoid activity that overloads and overuses the knee.